In this article, you’ll learn how to split-screen in Windows 10 through some different methods.

 Now click and drag the holder to adjust the size of the window.
 You can only change the splitting window to a specific limit.

-The by default split screen mode of Windows 10 splits your screen into only two halves.
+The default split-screen mode of Windows 10 splits your screen into only two halves.
 What if we want to divide the screen into three windows or more?
 Well, your concern is valid, and we are happy to inform you that you can do that too.

 - Open your first window.
 Click on an empty area on its toolbar and drag it to the upper left/right corner of the screen using the left mouse button.
 As you take it to any corner, a translucent light outline appears around the window;